oonisim/Scala-ML/README.md

 ![Derivative](https://github.com/oonisim/Scala-ML/blob/master/NN/BPGradientCalculation.png)

-### Training
+### Training / Optimization

 The original data contains 5000 digit images.
 Used 4900 data and 100 iterations of gradients for training the network, and used the remaining 100 for validations.
+Use the Breeze.optimize package DiffFuction to run the gradient descent(?).

 ### Prediction